 Name: Kristin Tieche

-From: I was born in San Francisco and grew up just north of the Golden Gate Bridge, in a town called Mill Valley, at the foot of Mount Tamalpais.
+From: I was born in San Francisco and grew up just across the Golden Gate Bridge in Mill Valley, California.

 Zodiac sign: Virgo